Are You Bilingual?

 - Preparation to work in health and legal settings

-If you are accepted into the program, you will be sent a link to register and pay for classes.
+If you are accepted into the program, you will be notified when classes open for registration.

 Each course is usually 16 weeks long (self paced, with weekly deadlines) and each course is offered 1-2 times per year.
 Courses start in January, May and September.